 Full disclosure: I dislike horror movies.
 I don’t like being jump-scared, I don’t like watching terrible things happen on screen.
-And while often being ahead of their time, I also believe that a lot of horror movies have a tendency to be regressive (e.g. with regard to their portrayal of premarital sex as inherently evil, mysoginistic tropes and their treatment of minorities).
+And while they are often ahead of their time, I believe that a lot of horror movies have a tendency to be regressive (e.g. with regard to their portrayal of premarital sex as inherently evil, mysoginistic tropes and their treatment of minorities).
 So although I had heard that Get Out was an amazing movie, it wasn’t exactly on my list of must-see releases.

 But then, on a rainy summer weekend a couple of months back, a friend of mine and I wanted to go watch a movie, and rather than ditch that idea and stay home after all, we settled on seeing Jordan Peele’s cinematic masterpiece.